 Best of all, it provides multiple seasons of exciting colors.
 In the spring, the American Red Maple has clusters of red flowers that pop against its vivid green leaves.
 Fall brings rich shades of fiery red.

-BONUS TIP: Check out Japanese Maples if you’re looking for similar color without larger size.
+FGTTip: Check out Japanese Maples if you’re looking for similar color without the larger size.